littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 1. New Civics

+Normal Civics:

 Elected Clergy (Democratic, Spiritualist) - In this society's religion, local priests are elected by their congregations.
-Doctrine is varied and open to consensus interpretation. (+25% planetary edict duration)
+Doctrine is varied and open to consensus interpretation. (+10% edict duration, +0.5 max influence from factions)

-Ascetic Virtues (Not Materialist) - This culture's religious beliefs include strict dietary and exercise requirements which help the body as much as the mind. (+10 years to leader age, +5% growth rate)
+Ascetic Virtues (Not Materialist) - This culture's religious beliefs include strict dietary and exercise requirements which help the body as much as the mind. (+10 years to leader age, +10% growth rate)

-Republicanism (Democratic) - This society believes that the greatest virtue is attained by people of good character serving the common good. (+25% leader experience gain, +2 leader pool size)
+Republicanism (Democratic) - This society believes that the greatest virtue is attained by people of good character serving the common good. (-20% leader cost, +2 leader pool)

+Utilitarian Planning (Dictatorship, not Spiritualist) - The dictatorship is concerned with doing the greatest good for the greatest number by rational calculation of resource allocation. (-10% pop food requirements, -20% resettlement cost)

 Siege Mentality (Not Militarist or Xenophile) - The government's defense policy focuses on fortifications, whether due to the population's concerns about hostile outsiders or its lack of enthusiasm for aggressive warfare. (+2 defense platform cap, -10% defense platform cost, +5% defense platform hull and damage)

-Cult of Personality (Dictatorship/Imperial, Authoritarian and not Spiritualist) -The ruler is considered a uniquely powerful and heroic individual nearly deserving of reverence. (+10% influence gain, -10% slave unrest)
+Cult of Personality (Dictatorship/Imperial, Authoritarian and not Spiritualist) - The ruler is considered a uniquely powerful and heroic individual nearly deserving of reverence. (+10% influence gain, -10% slave unrest)

-Utilitarian Planning (Dictatorship, not Spiritualist)  - The dictatorship is concerned with doing the greatest good for the greatest number by rational calculation of resource allocation. (-10% pop food requirements, -10% resettlement cost)

 Universal Sovereignty (Dictatorial or Imperial, not Xenophobic) - The ruler has an inclusive ideology that embraces all forms of sentient life... as future subjects. (-10% vassal integration cost, -20% vassal integration cooldown (NOTE: No idea why the cooldown shows up red text in the tooltip, everywhere else in the game negative values for this modifier are beneficial))